 GANs are widely used for:

-• Generating training samples: GANs are often used to generate samples for specific tasks like, for classification of malign and benign cancer cells, especially where the data is less to train a classifier.
+- Generating training samples: GANs are often used to generate samples for specific tasks like the classification of malignant and benign cancer cells, especially where the data is scarce to train a classifier.

-• AI Art or Generative Art: AI or Generative art is another new domain where GANs are extensively used.
-Since the introduction of non-fungible tokens, artists all the world are creating art in unorthodox fashion i.e. digital and generative.
-GANs like DeepDaze, BigSleep, BigGAN, CLIP, VQGAN et cetera are most commonly used by creators.
+- AI Art or Generative Art: AI or Generative art is another new domain where GANs are extensively used.
+Since the introduction of non-fungible tokens, artists all over the world have been creating art in unorthodox fashion i.e. digital and generative.
+GANs like DeepDaze, BigSleep, BigGAN, CLIP, VQGAN, etc. are the most commonly used by creators.

-• Image-to-image translation: Image-to-image translation is again used by digital creators.
-The idea here is to translate a certain type of image to an image in the target domain.
-For example a day-light image into a night image or a winter image to a summer image (see the image below).
-GANs like pix2pix, cycleGAN, styleGAN are few of the most popular GANs.
+- Image-to-image translation: The idea here is to translate a certain type of image to an image in the target domain.
+For example a day-light image into a night image, or a winter image to a summer image (see the image below).
+GANs like pix2pix, cycleGAN, styleGAN are few of the most popular GANs used by digital creators.

-• Text-to-image translation: Text-to-image translation is simply converting a text or a given string into an image.
-This is a pretty hot domain as of now and it is a growing community.
-As mentioned previously GANs such as DeepDaze, BigSleep and DALL·E from OpenAI are quite popular for this.
+- Text-to-image translation: Text-to-image translation is simply converting a text or a given string into an image.
+This is a very populardomain as of now and it is a growing community.
+As mentioned previously GANs such as DeepDaze, BigSleep and DALL·E from OpenAI are the most common tools for this.

 Issues with GANs

-Although GANs can produce images from random Gaussian distribution that are similar to real images, this process is not perfect most of the time.
+Although GANs can produce images from random Gaussian distributions that are similar to real images, this process is not perfect most of the time.
 Here’s why:

-• Mode Collapse: Mode collapse refers to the issue when the generator is able to fool the discriminator by learning with less data samples from the overall data.
-Because of mode collapse the GAN is not able to learn wide variety of distribution and remains limited to a few.
+- Mode Collapse: This refers to the issue when the generator can fool the discriminator by learning with fewer data samples from the overall data.
+Because of mode collapse, the GAN is not able to learn a wide variety of distributions and remains limited to a few.

-• Diminished gradient: Diminished or vanishing gradient descent occurs when the derivative of the network is so small, that the update to the original weights is almost negligible.
-In order to overcome this issue, WGANs are recommended.
+- Diminished gradient: Diminished or vanishing gradient descent occurs when the derivative of the network is so small, that the update to the original weights is almost negligible.
+To overcome this issue, Wasserstein GANs (WGANs in short) are recommended.

-• Non-convergence: It occurs when the network is unable to converge to a global minima.
-This results from unstable training.
-This issue can be tackled with spectral normalization.
-You can read about Spectral Normalization here
+- Non-convergence: It occurs when the network is unable to converge to a global minimum.
+This results from unstable training, and it can be tackled with spectral normalization.

 Variations of GAN